 History is not written alone in books or monuments.
 It can also be found in the national cuisine.
 Croatian cuisine is a perfect example of this.
 Perhaps traditional cookbooks are even more historically accurate than history books.

-Croatia is on the crossroads of the Central, Eastern and Mediterranean Europe.
+Croatia is at the crossroads of Central, Eastern and Mediterranean Europe.
 Throughout history, this has brought countless wars and conquerors, but each has left an indelible mark, which is evident in architecture, language, culture, but more importantly in the kitchen.

 Due to historical circumstances and geographical location, Croatia has three different, but mutually intertwined regional cuisines.
 Each has its own variations.

 Roughly, we could say these are:

 - Continental cuisine (Zagreb and central part of Croatia)